 Between my own cancer-reminder trigger dates and my mother’s, there are a lot of dates, a lot of triggers, a lot of things to remember.

 Yes, even my birthday is a cancer-reminder trigger date.
 And yes, I remember.

 How could I not?

-Sometimes I wonder why it’s so easy for me to remember certain cancer dates and yet so hard to remember what the name of the last movie I saw was.
+Sometimes, I wonder why it’s so easy for me to remember certain cancer dates and so hard to remember what the title of the last movie I saw was.

-Sometimes our memories work over time.
-Sometimes it might be a struggle to remember what you had for dinner last night.
+Our memories work overtime sometimes.
+Other times, it might be a struggle to remember what you had for dinner last night.